Docs

 POST /api/v1/episodes

-Authenticated users with an active subscription or remaining credits.
+Authenticated users with remaining credits.
 No MPP.
 Free-tier users who are out of credits get a 402 pointing at the billing upgrade URL — not an MPP challenge.

 Authorization: